 Oria is a town of around 15,000 people in the province of Brindisi.
 Oria is one of the principal Messapian cities.
-It is just north of the ancient town Manduria, which produces the wine called Primitivo di Manduria, the same grape as we know in America as Zinfandel.
+It is just north of the ancient town Manduria, which produces the wine called Primitivo di Manduria, the same grape as we know in America as Zinfandel and has Messapian walls.

 It’s a bit of a hill town.
 Unusual in the Salento.
 There’s a castle on top and a fantastic medieval festival takes place every year.
 There’s a Jewish quarter in Oria, one of the oldest in Europe.

 The area is a hotbed of nuts and dried fruit.
 A local brought me into this tiny shop.
 It sold every kind of healthy snack you might imagine.

 There is also great food to be found in more formal and airy establishments like restaurants, as you can imagine.
 Our friend took us to Ristorante Vecchia Oria, shown below.
 It was way earlier than most Pugliese eat, so the owner adjusted the pictures before he came to the table to talk about what we wanted to eat.
 We had had a huge meal for lunch, so we were snacking—the four of us shared many appetizers.

 I was surprised to see that many people said that the food wasn’t to their taste—and many said the wait staff didn’t treat tourists well.
 Forget that.
 Talk to your waiter.
 Show your interest in not just food but in the food that people in these parts eat.
 Then you are (usually) as good as a local.
 Just don’t make retching noises when a fish arrives with its head on or look appalled when you see squid tentacles.
 It’s all part of the cuisine.

 Oria, if you are anywhere near it, is an interesting place to visit.
 There are great views from the castle built in 1227 by Emperor Frederick II of Hohenstaufen, the 13th-century Swabian ruler of southern Italy.